scottenriquez/scottie-is-xxx-v3/scottie-is-xxx/twiath/john-week-two-2022-power-rankings/index.md

 #### Week Two Points: 92.3

-Rounding out the long-hair tier 1 bois is Logan with yet again a very nice flow.
-How does 1/3 of our league have this going for them?
-Once again though, the lack of beard keeps Logz from the top spots.
+Rounding out the long-haired tier 1 bois is Logan, who has yet again had a very nice flow.
+How does one-third of our league have this going for them?
+Once again, the lack of a beard keeps Logz from the top spots.

 TWIATH: #10.
-Logz is staying above 90, but that's about it.
+Logz is staying above 90 points, but that's about it.
 How long can he ride TB's defense?

 | Name                 | Team   | Depth |
 | -------------------- | ------ | ----- |